I am a Computer Science and Artificial Intelligence PhD student at UC Berkeley, advised by

 Dr. Shuvendu Lahiri, and

-My research interests span Artificial Intelligence, Software Engineering, and Programming Languages.
-I am currently working on improving the code generation capabilities of Large Language Models (LLMs) and exploring how generative AI can automate software engineering tasks.
-I will be joining the
+Dr. Sriram Rajamani, where I focussed on improving the code generation capabilities of Large Language Models (LLMs) and exploring how generative AI can automate software engineering tasks.

 My research focuses on improving the quality and correctness of code generated by Large Language Models (LLM) aiming to improve their reliability for software engineering and reasoning tasks.
 Most recently, I have been focusing on repository-level reasoning for code generation with LLMs.
 I have also explored long context usage, tool usage, better tokenization, prompting for code and decoding techniques with LLMs.
 Previously, I have worked in Programming Languages and Systems having developed language runtimes, IDE/Debugger support for languages, and source-to-source transpilers.